-- A2.9.1 The Provider should consider stating the amounts paid in the Scheme (statement) year by the government as contracting-out rebates, together with any explanation needed. - A2.9.2 The Provider should consider giving an explanation of the reasons why a Member may be advised to contract back into the State earnings-related pension arrangements at some stage, even though the Illustration has been produced on the basis that the Member remains contracted-out until retirement or State pension age. - A2.9.3 Where the Member's benefits consist of a money-purchase benefit underpinned by an amount under the Guaranteed Minimum Pension provisions of the State pension arrangements (GMP), the Provider should consider including either - a comment to the effect that the actual benefit would not be less than the GMP, without giving any further details an accompanying illustration of the amount of pension in respect of the GMP.
+- A2.9.1 The Provider should consider stating the amounts paid in the Scheme (statement) year by the government as contracting-out rebates, together with any explanation needed. - A2.9.2 The Provider should consider giving an explanation of the reasons why a Member may be advised to contract back into the State earnings-related pension arrangements at some stage, even though the Illustration has been produced on the basis that the Member remains contracted-out until Abolition date, Retirement date or State pension age. - A2.9.3 Where the Member's benefits consist of a money-purchase benefit underpinned by an amount under the Guaranteed Minimum Pension provisions of the State pension arrangements (GMP), the Provider should consider including either - a comment to the effect that the actual benefit would not be less than the GMP, without giving any further details an explanation of the GMP underpin